Impact of Virtual Inertia on DC Grid Stability with Constant Power Loads: Stability Analysis

 \subsection{Stability Criterion}

-To determine the system equilibrium points, we let derivatives in \eqref{system_model} be zero.
+To determine the system equilibrium points, we let the derivatives in \eqref{system_model} be zero.
 Then, \eqref{system_model1} becomes

 which is the same as droop control \eqref{droop} without virtual inertia.
 This shows that virtual inertia does not change the system equilibrium points.
-The system equilibrium points under droop control have been discussed in detail in~\cite{6909049}.
-Here, we give the capacitor voltage at the equilibrium point directly
+The system equilibrium points under droop control have been discussed in~\cite{6909049}.
+Here, we give the steady-state reference voltage $V_\mathrm{ref,e}$, capacitor voltage $V_\mathrm{e}$, and inductor current $I_\mathrm{e}$ directly,

-Several important facts can be observed from~\eqref{Ve}.
+Two important facts can be observed from~\eqref{Ve}.
 First, $V_\mathrm{e}$ is a monotonically decreasing function of $P$.
 Second, the equilibrium point given by~\eqref{Ve} exists if

-where $P_\mathrm{max}$ is commonly known as the power transfer limit via a (virtual) resistor of resistance $K$, since droop gain can be interpreted as a virtual resistor in series with $V_\mathrm{n}$.
+where $P_\mathrm{max}$ is commonly known as the power transfer limit via a (virtual) resistor of resistance $K$, since the droop gain can be interpreted as a virtual resistor in series with $V_\mathrm{n}$.